Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

-The equations for $w(0,t)$ and $w(1,t)$ should be read as consistency conditions.
-Trivial initial conditions for $v^0$ are employed here, and the input $u$, prescribing a Dirichlet boundary condition on the left boundary ($\spacevar=0$), is varied over the test cases.
-In particular, two test cases distinguishing by a linear scaling $\alpha$ in the input are set up:
+Trivial initial conditions for $v^0$ are assumed.
+With $\gamma=1$ the input $u$ takes the role of a Dirichlet boundary condition.
+It is varied over the test cases by a linear scaling $\alpha \in \mathbb{R}$ according to